RedPitaya/Documentation/appsFeatures/examples/uart_2.rst

 Description
 ***********

 This example demonstrates communication using the Red Pitaya UART protocol.
-The code below simulates a loop back by sending a message from the UART TX connector to the UART RX connector on Red Pitaya.
+The code below simulates a loop back by sending a message from the UART TX connector to the UART RX connector on the Red Pitaya.

 Required hardware